jteijema/asreview-plugin-wide-doc2vec/README.md

 ## Getting started

-Run install.sh or install the new classifier with:
+Install the new extractor with:

 ```bash
 pip install .
 ```

-or
+from the download folder or run the follow to install directly

 ```bash
 python -m pip install git+https://github.com/JTeijema/asreview-plugin-wide-doc2vec.git